Dreadknight

 Dreadknight (Bram Velsing) is a supervillain appearing in American comic books published by Marvel Comics.
+He was a Latverian scientist who was bio-fused to a skull-like metal helmet for conspiring against Doctor Doom and became a knight-like villain who intends to take vengeance on Doom.

 Publication history

 The character first appeared in Iron Man #101 (Aug.
 1977) and was created by writer Bill Mantlo and penciller George Tuska.

 Fictional character biography

 Bram Velsing is a Latverian scientist, unsatisfied with serving Doctor Doom whom he referred to as a "grotesque mockery of a man" and thought himself as his superior.
-Upon learning of Velsing's treacherous ideals, Doom grafts a skull-like metal helmet to his head using a Bio-Fusor device, scarring him as a way to make him even with Doom.
-Velsing flees and comes under the care of Victoria Frankenstein, who nurses him back to health at Castle Frankenstein.
-Velsing gains a variety of weapons and rides the "Hellhorse", a bat-winged horse created by Victoria Frankenstein using the Black Knight's horse Aragorn.
-Calling himself Dreadknight, Velsing attempts to force more resources from Frankenstein to defeat Doom, only to be defeated by Iron Man and Frankenstein's Monster and rendered comatose.
+Upon learning of Velsing's treacherous ideals, Doom grafts a skull-like metal helmet to his head using a bio-fusion device, scarring him as a way to make him even with Doom.
+Velsing flees and comes under the care of Victoria Frankenstein, who nurses him back to health.
+Velsing gains a variety of weapons and rides the "Hellhorse", a bat-winged horse created by Frankenstein using Black Knight's horse Elendil.
+Calling himself Dreadknight, Velsing attempts to force more resources from Frankenstein to defeat Doom, but is defeated by Iron Man and Frankenstein's Monster and rendered comatose.

-Dreadknight is revived by the mystical villains Morgan Le Fay and Mordred and menaced Captain Britain, Victoria Bentley, and Sean Dolan, but is defeated by Dane Whitman.
+Dreadknight is revived by the mystical villains Morgan Le Fay and Mordred and menaces Captain Britain, Victoria Bentley, and Sean Dolan.
+He is defeated by Dane Whitman.

 Dreadknight appears as a member of Wizard's incarnation of the Frightful Four alongside Trapster and Man-Bull.
-In their attempt to capture a physicist named Dr. Cargill, the Frightful Four were defeated by Spider-Man and Cargill's daughter Turbine.
+In their attempt to capture a physicist named Dr. Cargill, the Frightful Four are defeated by Spider-Man and Cargill's daughter Turbine.

-Dreadknight battles Iron Man while working for and still resenting Doctor Doom, but is defeated and the Hellhorse leaves him him.

-During the "One World Under Doom" storyline, Dreadknight joins Mad Thinker's incarnation of the Masters of Evil and assists them in invading the Impossible City while still resenting Doctor Doom.
-After Sam Wilson's Captain America form had the Man-Slayer's "Suit" form plug into the computer to extract Black Panther, Mad Thinker sent Dreadknight after them while alerting the other Masters of Evil members.
-While pursuing them on Hellhorse, Dreadknight is knocked down by a radio tower's extending arm.
-Sam Wilson threw Dreadknight down a vent as Mister Hyde shows up.
-While Sam Wilson and Black Panther are fighting Mad Thinker in his Super-Adaptoid armor, the Impossible City's suit extension takes control of Dreadknight and puts the Impossible City under a hard reset.
+During the "One World Under Doom" storyline, Dreadknight joins Mad Thinker's incarnation of the Masters of Evil and assists them in invading the Impossible City.
+After battling the Masters of Evil alongside Captain America, the Impossible City resets itself, freeing it from the group's control.